 - The increase in traffic with snowmobile trailers can bring economic benefits to rural communities through tourism and related activities.

-- However, it’s important for snowmobilers to be respectful of local residents and businesses, practicing good etiquette and minimizing disruptions.
-Many have to get used to back out staggered loading the snowmobiles and all the gear along with them.
+- However, snowmobilers need to be respectful of residents and businesses, practice good etiquette, and minimize disruptions.
+Many have to get used to backing out, staggering the loading of the snowmobiles, and all the gear along with them.

 Snowmobiling Sport – What Is It Like?